Graduate Admissions Procedures

 Writing Sample.
 The writing sample should be a short paper, published or unpublished, that will help the admissions committee understand your analytic abilities, communication skills, and potential as a sociologist.
 Co-authored papers are discouraged, unless your contribution to the joint effort is clear.
 The paper need not be in sociology.

 TOEFL.
-International applicants must demonstrate proficiency with the English Language by submitted the TOEFL or ILETS scores.
+International applicants must demonstrate proficiency with the English Language by submitting TOEFL or IELTS scores.
 There are few exceptions to this requirement for international applicants.

-The Graduate School requires an overall band score of 7.0 or higher on the ILETS.
-Minimum scores for the TOEFL iBT are:
+Our field requires an overall band score of 8.0 or higher on the IELTS or the following minimum scores for the TOEFL iBT:

 The TOEFL score must be dated within two years of your program’s application deadline.
 Photocopies of TOEFL score reports will not be accepted.
 Students must take the TOEFL early enough to have the results submitted before the application deadline, and use Institutional Code 2098, with Department Code 96.